ChristK/IMPACTncd_Engl/README.md

 ## Requirements

 The IMPACTncd_Engl distribution is usually installed directly from [GitHub](https://github.com/ChristK/IMPACTncd_Engl/) via the [Git](https://git-scm.com/) version control system, which should be installed on the target system.
 While not absolutely required, Git eases installation of future updates.
-Git 2.40.0 was the latest at release time.
+Git 2.40.0 was the latest at release time, but the process should work with earlier versions of Git as well.

 The IMPACTncd_Engl model is written primarily in, and so requires installation of, the [R programming language](https://cran.r-project.org/), for which version 4.2.3 was the latest at release time.
 Additional R packages will be installed automatically if missing at execution time, e.g. `data.table`, `piggyback`, `foreach`.
-The `dependencies.yaml` file lists many of these packages.
+The `dependencies.yaml` file lists these packages.

-Optionally, users may wish to run IMPACTncd_Engl within the [RStudio](https://posit.co/downloads/) development environment; RStudio Desktop (2023.03.0+386) was the most recent at release time.

 ## Installation